sharmabhavik/sharmabhavik/README.md

-“A data scientist is someone who is better at statistics than any software engineer and better at software engineering than any statistician”
+A data scientist is someone who is better at statistics than any software engineer and better at software engineering than any statistician

 ## Hi there 👋